 - We assessed the reasonableness of significant assumptions and estimates relating to the estimated total contract cost, estimated total revenue, claims recognised and penalties recognised, through inspection of relevant contract documentation (such as bill of quantities, tender budgets and forecasts and correspondence between the contractor and client).
 We concluded that management's assumptions and estimates were reasonable and no material exceptions were noted. - Through inspection of signed contracts, enforceable contract penalties, management's costing per contract and approved variation order documentation we evaluated the accuracy of the total contract revenue.
-No material exceptions were noted. - We agreed the life to date costs incurred to relevant underlying documentation including supplier invoices, subcontractor agreements and invoices, payroll information for labour costs and inventory issue notes etc. No material exceptions were noted; - We compared the estimated progress towards the satisfaction of the performance obligations on each contract to work certified to date by management's contract engineering experts and quantity surveyors.
-No material exceptions were noted: - We assessed the competence, capabilities and objectivity of management's legal experts, contract provision to be recognised in the consolidated financial statements.
+No material exceptions were noted; - We agreed the life to date costs incurred to relevant underlying documentation including supplier invoices, subcontractor agreements and invoices, payroll information for labour costs and inventory issue notes etc. No material exceptions were noted; - We compared the estimated progress towards the satisfaction of the performance obligations on each contract to work certified to date by management's contract engineering experts and quantity surveyors.
+No material exceptions were noted; - We assessed the competence, capabilities and objectivity of management's legal experts, contract engineering experts and quantity surveyors through inspection of their qualifications, professional memberships and obtaining an understanding of their work.
+No aspects requiring further consideration were noted;